stackhpc/ansible-role-libvirt-host/README.md

 an explicit connection URI will not be set when calling virsh or any of the virt_ ansible modules.

+`libvirt_host_python3`: Whether the python3 version of the libvirt python bindings should be installed.
+If `false`, the python 2 bindings will be installed.

 Dependencies
 ------------